KCCG/shell-genomics/_episodes/04-redirection.md

 The pay off for the extra work of editing this file is that these alias definitions are now **portable**.
 By copying this file to another Linux environment (such as your Mac or the National Compute Infrastructure in Canberra) you can take all of your favourite shortcuts with you.
 This is just one of many ways that you can customise your work environment to suit your habits and preferences, reducing tedium and making you more efficient.

+Feel free to edit ".bash_aliases" to change the definitions to something easier for you to remember.
+For example, you might prefer "history_search" rather than "hgrep", or you might have different preferences for how you like your files listed.
+(Alphabetical order?
+Most recently modified first?
+Last?
+Consult the `man` page for the options.)

 ## Variables